-In order to be able to stop your dog from eating cat poop, you must first identify the reason behind this habit.
+To stop your dog from eating cat poop, you must first identify the reason behind this habit.
 Make sure that your dog is not suffering from any anxiety before you focus on correcting this behavior.
-In addition to this, if you are dealing with a puppy eating poop, understand that he might be in his exploration stages.
+In addition, if you are dealing with a puppy eating poop, understand that he might be in his exploration stages.

-Below are some of the methods to curb dogs eating cat poop that actually works;
+Below are some of the methods to curb dogs eating cat poop that works;

-As much as you want your dog to move freely and enjoy the walks, it is also important to make sure that he is safe.
+As much as you want your dog to move freely and enjoy the walks, it is also essential to ensure that he is safe.
 This is why you should emphasize putting your pup on a leash.
-This way you can be able to control him from eating poop during walks.
+This way, you can control him from eating poop during walks.

-Having your dog on a leash will also make it easier for you to be able to train your dog and have attention.
-We will look at dog training a little bit later, in order to understand how it can help to eliminate coprophagia in dogs.
+Having your dog on a leash will also make it easier for you to train your dog and have attention.
+We will look at dog training a little later to understand how it can help eliminate coprophagia in dogs.

-Get your dog a gentle leash every time you walk your dog or play with him in the yard.
-However, do not pull the leash when your dog is approaching the poop.
-Instead, caution your dog to stop and then engage him in another activity.
+Get your dog a gentle leash whenever you walk or play with him in the yard.
+However, do not pull the leash when your dog approaches the poop.
+Instead, caution your dog to stop and engage him in another activity.
 You can also tell him no and distract him from the cat poop.
 Teach him that eating poop is unacceptable behavior.

 2. Train your dog to refrain from eating cat poop

-In order to let your dog know that you do not appreciate the habit of eating poop, you will have to understand a few things.
-First, dogs will do anything to please their owner, I mean, you are his only family.
+You will have to understand a few things to let your dog know that you do not appreciate the habit of eating poop-eating poop, you will have to understand a few things.
+First, dogs will do anything to please their owner; you are his only family.
 Therefore, once he learns that you are disappointed whenever he is doing something wrong, it will be easier to train him out of the habit.

-Secondly, training your dog out of a habit is way easier when you reinforce it with toys or a treat.
-Thereby, when your dog is about eating the poop and you manage to redirect his attention, reward the habit using a treat or his favorite toy.
-This way, you will be able to stop him from engaging in the behavior.
-Reinforcing training by the use of rewards is one of the most effective ways to train your dog.
+Secondly, training your dog from a habit is way more manageable when you reinforce it with toys or treats.
+Thereby, when your dog is about to eat the poop, and you manage to redirect his attention, reward the habit using a treat or his favorite toy.
+This way, you can stop him from engaging in the behavior.
+Reinforcing training by using rewards is one of the most effective ways to train your dog.

 You can also opt to brain a few phrases to your dog.
 For instance, teach him the ‘no’ or ‘leave it’ command so that you can stop him from eating poop.
-Whenever he approached the cat litter box, stop him and probably offer a treat.
+Stop him whenever he approaches the cat litter box and probably offer a treat.
 Once again, only reward him after good behavior.
-Understand that it may take some time before your dog gets used to this kind of training.
+Understand that it may take some time before your dog gets used to this training.
 Just be patient with him and also train him consistently so that you can eliminate poop-eating behavior.

 3. Take your dog to the vet

-Like we had mentioned in the earlier section, a dog eating poop could simply be an indication that he is sick.
-It is therefore important to take him to the vet for a quick checkup.
+As we had mentioned in the earlier section, a dog eating poop could indicate that he is sick.
+It is, therefore, essential to take him to the vet for a quick checkup.
 Your vet is going to examine your cat and come up with a permanent solution to this problem.

-Should your vet find that your dog is suffering from an enzyme deficiency, he is going to recommend a change in your dog’s diet.
+Should your vet find that your dog is suffering from an enzyme deficiency, he will recommend changing your dog’s diet.
 This should help reduce your dog’s desire to dine on cat poop.
-In addition to this, inflammation of the bladder is a possible reason for your dog’s coprophagia habits.
+In addition, bladder inflammation is a possible reason for your dog’s coprophagia habits.

-It is important that you rule out any medical illnesses before you embark on making him stop eating cat poop.
-In the case where your dog has been engaging in the habit for some time, your vet may request a test for worms.
+You must rule out any medical illnesses before you embark on making him stop eating cat poop.
+If your dog has been engaging in the habit for some time, your vet may request a test for worms.
 Internal parasites are not only common in dogs but lead to stunted growth and emaciation in dogs.

 Treatment of internal worms will depend on the type of worms involved in the entire scenario.
-Once again, your vet is going to advise you on the best treatment options available.
+Once again, your vet will advise you on the best treatment options available.

 4. Restrict access to the litter box area

 Having both a dog and a cat living in the same room can be fun, or it can be problematic.
-If he has the habit of eating cat poop, it means that you will have trouble trying to make it stop.
-This is due to the fact that there will always be cat poop in the house, even for a few minutes.
-And given that your dog is sensitive to smells, he is going to quickly find it as soon as your cat eliminates it.
+If he has the habit of eating cat poop, you will have trouble trying to make it stop.
+This is because there will always be cat poop in the house, even for a few minutes.
+And given that your dog is sensitive to smells, he will quickly find it as soon as your cat eliminates it.

-You cannot always be there to scoop cat poop in order to protect your dog.
+You cannot always be there to scoop cat poop to protect your dog.
 Therefore, he will access it whether you like it or not.
-It is therefore important to figure out a way to restrict him from accessing the litter box.
+It is, therefore, essential to figure out a way to restrict him from accessing the litter box.

-This may get even more difficult because moving the litter boxes from one place to another is going to affect your cat.
+This may get even more difficult because moving the litter boxes from one place to another will affect your cat.
 Kitties are generally opposed to any form of change in their lifestyle.
-Therefore, you should be careful when you are relocating or considering changing the litter box location.
+Therefore, you should be careful when relocating or considering changing the litter box location.

 With the litter boxes on higher ground, there is a chance that your dog will not be able to access them.
-Alternatively, if you have a large dog, you may consider restricting the entire room completely.
+Alternatively, you may consider restricting the entire room if you have a large dog.
 For instance, you may also consider taking all the litter boxes in the bathroom.
-If you go for this solution, you will have to train both your cat and dog all over again.
+If you go for this solution, you must train your cat and dog repeatedly.
 You will have to litter-train your cat once again and also help her adapt to the changes that have taken place in the house.
 On the other hand, you will have to train your dog to keep away from the restricted area.

-This works because if there is no poop, then there is no coprophagia.
+This works because if there is no poop, there is no coprophagia.

 5. Eliminate boredom in dogs

 Now, as much as we try to find reasons why your dog is engaging in funny behavior or eating poop, we cannot forget to address boredom.
-It is important to always keep in mind that dogs are not meant to stay indoors and watch TV.
-Through domestication, we have been able to keep them at home, and even get the same treatment as humans do.
+It is essential to always keep in mind that dogs are not meant to stay indoors and watch TV.
+Through domestication, we have been able to keep them at home and even get the same treatment as humans.

-All in all, we are still denying them their right environment and thus we are responsible for their emotional health.
+We are still denying them their proper environment; thus, we are responsible for their emotional health.
 And also, we are usually busy trying to keep up with life and careers.
 This makes it impossible to be with your pets at all times.

 Most pet owners understand that dogs are prone to boredom.
-I mean, he has nothing to do every time you leave him at home, well, apart from waiting for your return.
-This exposes your dog to stress and even boredom which will definitely lead to your dog misbehaving.
-And since your dog cannot resist the urge to taste cat poop, it is going to be the best way to distract himself when you are away.
+He has nothing to do when you leave him home except waiting for your return.
+This exposes your dog to stress and even boredom, leading to your dog misbehaving.
+And since your dog cannot resist the urge to taste cat poop, it will be the best way to distract himself when you are away.

-For these reasons, it is important to make sure that your dog is not bored.
-It is why we emphasize the play that will stimulate both mentally and physically.
-For instance, investing your time to walk him in the morning and evenings is a good way to get rid of boredom.
-This is because your dog will be so tired and so happy from walking outside to engage in the undesirable habit of eating cat poop.
+For these reasons, ensuring your dog is not bored is essential.
+We emphasize the play that will stimulate both mentally and physically.
+For instance, investing your time to walk him in the morning and evening is an excellent way to eliminate boredom.
+This is because your dog will be tired and happy from walking outside to engage in the undesirable habit of eating cat poop.

 You may also consider providing toys for your dog to play with.
 Engage in interactive play if you are looking to stop a dog from boredom that may lead to eating cat poop.